ni/FINALE/README.md

 # Features

   - A left pane to display project hierarchy.
-  - Search functionality for faster access to VIs.
+  - Search functionality to find things of interest quickly.
+  - Support for viewing the following file types:
+    - VI
+    - CTLs
+    - LVClasses
+    - LLBs
+    - LVProjs
+    - Polymorphic VIs
-  - Support for viewing Multi Frame Structures like Case Structures, Event Structures, Disable Structures and Stacked Structures.
+  - Support for viewing Multi Frame Structures like:
+    - Case Structures
+    - Event Structures
+    - Diagram Disable Structures
+    - Stacked Sequence Structures
   - Navigation to SubVIs and Dynamic Dispatch SubVIs.
-  - Context help for SubVIs and most of the primitive nodes.

-Note: FINALE is not supported and this is mostly internal tooling that we are exposing.
-This is more of a 'hack' that we built, this is not polished code/design.
+Note: FINALE is not supported by National Instruments and this is mostly internal tooling that we are exposing.
+This is a work in progress, and is not yet feature complete.

 # Setting up FINALE for your code

 FINALE has two parts, the HTML Generator and the WebApp.
-The HTML Generator converts G code to metadata in the form of JSONs, images etc. These are input to the WebApp which opens a web-based viewer for the files converted.
+The HTML Generator converts LabVIEW code to metadata in the form of JSONs, images etc. These are input to the WebApp which opens a web-based viewer for the files converted.
 ## Prerequisites:
-- LabVIEW
+- LabVIEW: Required only for converting the files.
-- Browser: Google Chrome
+- Browser: Google Chrome/Firefox (Does not have complete support in Edge)
 - [npm](https://www.npmjs.com/get-npm)
 - [npm http-server](https://www.npmjs.com/package/http-server)
 >Note: If there are errors with the npm http-server, try installing at this version: